Felix Mächtle

 About Me

 I am a research assistant/PhD student at the Institute for IT-Security at the University of Lübeck.
-I am intrigued by the intersection of machine learning and code analysis.
+I am intrigued by the intersection of AI for Security and Security for AI.

 Interests